 - Natural Infrastructure - Climate change, flooding, biodiversity, water quality, and extreme weather all need to be planned for.

 - Built Infrastructure - Will another flood destroy the Green Line where it crosses the Bow River?
 Can we clear the roads after an epic snowstorm?

-Calgary only started planning with resilience in mind in 2019 - we are nowhere were we need to be right now.
+Calgary only started planning with resilience in mind in 2019 - we are not even close to where we need to be right now.

 As a former Cub Scout / Boy Scout I'm very much aware of the adage:

-...and that's what we need to be: prepared.
+...and that is what we need to be: prepared.
 We need to be able to deal with anything that hits us and then recover quickly and efficiently from it.

 A Better Budget Process

 We need to bring the Calgary budget process in line with best practices, not just make wish lists.